 The telecommunication office has an agreement with the main ISPs in Egypt to provide special discounts for the AUC community when subscribing to ADSL services for home use.

 Conferences are one of the ways of reaching beyond the campus in an attempt to boost innovation and internationalization of ideas and experiences.
 The IT process of conference creation is to separate the marketing website.
 The marketing website can be developed using WordPress or Google Sites.
 The management website is done using ConfTool Pro.

 AUC currently hosts its email on Google to provide ease of access and increase storage capacity for faculty, students and staff.

 The planning matrix is a web-based interface that automates the planning and budgeting workflow process.
 Units submit their planning matrix of the coming year to be represented as new requests to the budget office.
 An approval cycle is initiated.
 At the end of the process, the approved planning matrix items are added to the unit’s base budget on SAP.
 The system contains also a reporting tool with sophisticated filtration criteria.

-The AUC Mobile App aims to serve main stakeholders: students, faculty, staff, and alumni.
+The AUC Mobile App aims to serve the main stakeholders: students, faculty, staff, and alumni.
 The aim of the application is to increase communication and engagement.
 It is designed to be an intuitive and easy-to-use platform to encourage stakeholders to use it every day.
-The main objective is to enhance the students’ life experience on and off-campus by giving access to multiple features and services.
+The main objective is to enhance the students’ life experience on and off-campus by giving them access to multiple features and services.
 The application should help integrate academic and non-academic events and activities beyond the classroom and immerse students in the community.